Curriculum

 Phonics and the Reading Process

-We use a mixture of ‘real’ and ‘levelled’ books to teach reading and phonics from the outset.
-Whole class Phonics is taught systematically across Nursery, Reception and Key Stage 1 every day following the government recommended programme of Little Wandle.
-This promotes a fun, pacey, multi sensory, rigorous and systematic approach to teaching phonics along with regular guided reading and carefully levelled books.
+Whole class Phonics is taught systematically across Nursery, Reception and Key Stage 1 every day following the government validated programme of Little Wandle.
+This promotes a fun, pacey, multi sensory, rigorous and systematic approach to teaching phonics along with regular guided reading and carefully chosen books.
 You can see our approach to Early Reading here.

 Guided reading is prioritised across YR – Y6, including elements of reciprocal reading in Upper Key Stage 2.
 From Y4 onwards, we have introduced the Reading Challenge, where children work their way through a range of high quality texts which will consolidate the many reading skills needed to achieve well and to be a confident and successful reader.